CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

 Metadata
 ~~~~~~~~

-Edit each field of the metadata section as follows:
+Edit each field of the metadata as follows:

 name:
   This is the name of the workflow and should be a short string.
 Use "Hello World Workflow".